vermont42/racecondition.software/_posts/2018-05-26-resources.md

 ---

 I make iOS apps as a means of supporting my family and as a creative outlet.
 On the creative side, I have released three apps in the past five years: [Immigration](https://itunes.apple.com/us/app/immigration/id777319358), [RaceRunner](https://itunes.apple.com/us/app/racerunner-run-tracking-app/id1065017082), and [Conjugar](https://itunes.apple.com/us/app/conjugar/id1236500467).
 Like many side-project apps, mine have had small budgets for asset creation.
 But they have greatly benefitted from free and low-cost assets (FALCAs).
-In this post, I introduce five sources for these FALCAs: Coolors, icon websites, Google Images, Sound Jay, and Incompetech.
+In this post, I introduce five sources for these FALCAs: Coolors, icon websites, Google Images, Sound Jay, Incompetech, and Free App Store Preview Music.

 <!--excerpt-->